kenluozhenyu/One_Click_Meteor_Shower/README.md

 So I turned to use OpenCV as the figure of the meteor image is closed to a line.
 The logic is:
- - Blur -> Canny -> HoughLinesP
+ - Two images subtraction -> Blur -> Canny -> HoughLinesP

+(Thanks for the suggestion from ### [LoveDaisy](https://github.com/LoveDaisy))

 The corresponding parameters are tuned with the full size images from Canon 5D III and Canon 6D.

-It works on a certain level however in my test result it shows some problems:
- 1. **Missing detection**.
-Dim meteors, short meteors, or meteors closed to the Milkyway, are difficult to be detected.
-If adjusting the parameters too aggressive the stars/Milkyway will be too much for detecting a line within them.
- 2. **False detection**.
-Planes, maybe satellites (but lucky they are dim), landscape objects could also be recognized as a line.
-The most critical problem is that if the photo image is rotated for some degrees for star-alignment propose, the original edge would show some line characters and would be detected as well.
+Detecting lines is not enough.
+Planes, maybe satellites, landscape objects could also be recognized as a line.

-But I have to use this method first...

-For "Missing detection", a solution is to try to introduce a tool to allow manually select the meteor object position and record it. -- **TO DO #1**

-One more thing is to provide a tool to help to adjust the parameters.
-User can do some tuning according to their image.

-For "False detection", two alternatives:
- - Train a Neural Network for image classification (this seems can work) -- **TO DO #2**
+To try to recognize the satellite/plane objects, the algorithm is to compare two continuous images to look for lines with similar angle and distance (*the distance parameter would need further adjustment for different lens view* -- **TO DO #1**).

+For landscape objects I have no way at this point, unless if I want to go for training an image recognition Neural Network.

+In the test result I can detect quite a lot of satellites.
+But still there would be some left.

+And for some very short meteors they could be missed in the detection.

+Anyway I think the result is still acceptable.

+For the"false detection", unrecognized satellites and landscape objects, the current alternative is to change to "two-clicks":

- - Change to "two-clicks".
-After finish the meteor detection process, stop and manually remove those false object files, and then resume -- scripts provided and use this at present
+ 1. Do the meteor detection process, stop and manually remove those false object files
+ 2. Resume with he 2nd script to extract the meteor objects

+*(Scripts provided)*

 ## Meteor image mask generation